jostylr/event-when/eventwhen.md

 ### Resume

 This continues progress through the queue.
-We use either setTimeout (browser) or nextTick (node) to allow for other stuff to happen in between each handle call.
+We use either setTimeout (browser) or nextTick (node) to allow for other stuff to happen in between each 1000 calls.

 As this is called without context, we return the resume function with an explicit binding to the instance instead of this.